alandyshev/terraform-gcp-load-balancing-examples/README.md

 > “I can click together a Google Cloud load balancer in the console —
 > but **how do I model all those forwarding rules, proxies, backends, and health checks in Terraform** in a clean, reusable way?”

-Google Cloud has multiple load balancer families (internal vs external, L4 vs L7, proxy vs passthrough, regional vs global), and each variant requires a slightly different set of resources wired together correctly in Terraform.

-This repo provides **working, production-like examples (with some caveats explained below)** plus **reusable Terraform modules** you can:
+While GCP makes load balancers easy to configure in the Console UI, doing the same in Terraform is significantly more complex.
+Compared to how many teams typically use AWS or Azure, Google’s load balancers are built from more modular resources — backend services, proxies, URL maps, health checks, forwarding rules, proxy-only subnets, firewall rules, and more.
+Configuring them correctly often requires wiring together 5–10 separate Terraform resources per load balancer.

+Google provides some Terraform modules, but they are limited in scope, opinionated, or focused only on specific products (e.g., classic global HTTP(S) LB).
+For modern architectures — such as **regional external L7 load balancers** or **internal L4 passthrough load balancers** — engineers frequently end up writing their own modules or reverse-engineering examples.

+This repository fills that gap by providing **clear, end-to-end, production-like examples** and **fully reusable Terraform modules** for:
+- Internal L4 regional passthrough load balancers
+- Regional external L7 managed-proxy load balancers
+- Global external L7 HTTP load balancers

-- copy into your own project as a starting point, or
-- study to understand how the pieces fit together.
+Use them as a starting point for your own infrastructure, or study them to understand how all the pieces fit together.

 ---